munificent/game-programming-patterns/book/observer.markdown

 We're also making `Subject` a friend here.
 The subject owns the API for adding and removing observers, but the list it will be managing is now inside the `Observer` class itself.
 The simplest way to give it the ability to poke at that list is by making it a friend.

-Wiring up an observer is just adding it to the list.
-I'll take the simplest option and push it onto the *head* of the list:
+Adding an observer is just wiring it into the list.
+We'll take the easy option and insert it at the front:

 ^code linked-add

-The other option would be add it to the *end* of the linked list.
-Doing that would add a bit more complexity here: `Subject` would either have to walk the list to find the end, or keep track of a separate `tail_` pointer that always points to the last node.
+The other option would be add it to the end of the linked list.
+Doing that adds a bit more complexity: `Subject` has to either walk the list to find the end, or keep a separate `tail_` pointer that always points to the last node.

 Adding it to the front of the list is simpler, but does have one side effect.
-When we walk that list to send a notification to every observer, the most recently registered observer will get notified first.
-If you register observers A, B, and C, in that order, when it notifies, they will be received in C, B, A order.
-That may not be what you expect.
+When we walk the list to send a notification to every observer, the most recently registered observer gets notified first.
+If you register observers A, B, and C, in that order, they will receive notifications in C, B, A order.

 In theory, this doesn't matter one way or the other.
-It's a tenant of good observer discipline that two observers observing the same subject should have no ordering dependencies relative to each other.
+It's a tenet of good observer discipline that two observers observing the same subject should have no ordering dependencies relative to each other.
 If the ordering *does* matter, it means those two observers have some subtle coupling that could end up biting you.

 Regardless of which end of the list we add the new observer, you can see we achieved our goal here: adding an observer is just a couple of pointer assignments.
-Not an allocation in sight!
+Not an allocation in sight.

-Let's get removing working:
+Let's get remove working:

 <span name="remove"></span>